-Giant also has a women’s specific brand called Liv that offers an impressively large range.
+Giant also has a women’s brand called Liv that offers an impressively large range.

 The TCR Advanced models are performance road bikes that are designed to be lightweight, stiff and agile, roughly the equivalent of a Trek Emonda or Specialized Tarmac.